SynFutures/docs/docs/whitepaper.md

 emerging blockchain financial industry the possibility of overtaking their giant traditional peers .

-Lastly, blockchain’s fundamental advantage, or its “trustless” property.
+Lastly, blockchain’s fundamental advantage, or its "trustless” property.
 In fact, many nowadays monopoly financial services can be broken down into (a) manual intervention, (b) automated operation plus (c) liquidity provision.
 The trustless nature of the blockchain would allow various